-While RIs require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
-Easily exchange or cancel RIs at any time.
+While Azure Reserved Instances require making upfront commitments on compute capacity, they also provide flexibility should your business needs change.
+Easily exchange or cancel reserved instances at any time.

-- Exchange RIs across any region and any series as your workload or application needs change.
+- Exchange Azure RIs across any region and any series as your workload or application needs change.

-RIs can be assigned at the enrollment or subscription level, so you can manage RI usage at an organizational or individual department level.
+Azure Reserved Instances can be assigned at the enrollment or subscription level, so you can manage reserved instance usage at an organizational or individual department level.
 Assignments are easy to change post-purchase also.

-For Enterprise Agreement (EA) customers, Azure Monetary Commitment can be used to purchase Azure Reserved VM Instances.
-In scenarios where EA customers have used all of their monetary commitment, RI's can still be purchased, and those purchases will be invoiced on their next overage bill.
+For Enterprise Agreement (EA) customers, Azure Monetary Commitment will be used first to purchase Azure Reserved VM Instances.
+In scenarios where EA customers have used all their monetary commitment, Azure Reserved VM Instances can still be purchased, and those purchases will be invoiced for the single, upfront payment on their next overage bill.